-6.1 Securing a notebook server
+9.1 Securing a notebook server

-You can protect your notebook server with a simple single password by configuring the NotebookApp.password setting in jupyter\notebook\config.py.
+You can protect your notebook server with a simple single password.
+As of notebook 5.0 this can be done automatically.
+To set up a password manually you can configure the NotebookApp.password setting in jupyter\notebook\config.py.

-6.1.1 Prerequisite: A notebook configuration file
+9.1.1 Prerequisite: A notebook configuration file

 Check to see if you have a notebook configuration file, jupyter\notebook\config.py.
-The default location for this file is your Jupyter folder in your home directory, ~/.jupyter.
+The default location for this file is your Jupyter folder located in your home directory: